 The PikeOS partitioning concept makes it possible for applications of various levels of criticality to be certified for their individual required Safety levels while running securely in parallel on the same hardware platform.
 Even more important for certification is a competent and reliable partner who does not leave you in a tight spot when it comes to documentation, requirements and tests.

 The PikeOS separation kernel itself is small in terms of implementation and its little number of system calls allows comprehensive evaluation and validation.
-As a matter of fact, PikeOS (4.2.3 Build S5577 x86_64, ARM v7/8) has passed the Common Criteria EAL3+ certification.
+As a matter of fact, PikeOS 5.1.3 (x86 64-bit, ARMv8, PowerPC) has passed the Common Criteria EAL5+ certification.

-Extreme Flexibility provides Independence from Suppliers in Hardware and Software Choise
+Extreme Flexibility provides Independence from Suppliers in Hardware and Software Choice

 PikeOS supports a broad range of hardware architectures and provides interfaces for a wide array of guest OSs.
 It is easy to add additional architectures and interfaces (including for legacy code) and therefore to manage hardware obsolescence.